top of page

 If you are just starting out, you may find that it can be a struggle at first and often we give up because we can't seem to silence our minds - but what if sometimes meditation is as simple as sitting quietly and allowing our minds to wander?

-• Sit or lie down comfortably making sure you won't be disturbed
+• Sit or lie down comfortably and make sure you won't be disturbed.

-• Set a time limit - begin with 5 minutes and work your way up to around 15 minutes
+• Set a time limit - start with 5 minutes and work up to about 15 minutes.

-• Close your eyes and focus either on the end of your nose or the space behind your eyes.
-You may also leave your eyes open, fixed on a spot on the floor.
-You'll know if your mind has wandered if you find yourself looking at something else
+• Close your eyes and focus on either the end of your nose or the space behind your eyes.
+You can also leave your eyes open and focus on a spot on the floor.
+You'll know if your mind has wandered if you find yourself looking elsewhere.

-• Take 3 long and deep breaths to centre yourself then fall into your natural breathing pattern, practise box breathing or any other breathwork techniques you may be familiar with
+• Take 3 long and deep breaths to centre yourself, then fall into your natural breathing pattern, practise box breathing or any other breathing technique you are familiar with.

-• Bring all of your attention to your breath, feeling each inhale and exhale throughout your body
+• Bring all your attention to your breath, feeling each inhale and exhale throughout your body.

-• Allow your mind to wander where it pleases
+• Allow your mind to wander wherever it wishes.

-• Pay attention to any messages you may receive, any inspiration for work projects or clarity on situations in your life - make note of these as soon as you can after your meditation
+• Pay attention to any messages you receive, inspiration for work projects or clarity about situations in your life - write them down as soon as possible after your meditation.

-• If you find your mind focusing on to-do lists or chores, simply bring your attention back to your breathing
+• If you find your mind focusing on to-do lists or worrying about anything, simply bring your attention back to your breath.

-Make meditation part of your daily routine, be it in the morning to get the day off to a great start, or in the evening to release the stresses of the day - or both - give yourself permission to breathe for 5 minutes every day and you'll soon begin to see the benefits in all areas of your life.
+Make meditation part of your daily routine, whether it's in the morning to get the day off to a great start, or in the evening to release the stresses of the day - or both - give yourself permission to breathe for 5 minutes every day and you'll soon start to see the benefits in all areas of your life.

 Recent Posts